Columbia-COMS-4113/COMS4113-HW5/README.md

 All the scenario tests exist in `pkg/paxos/scenario_test.go`.
 Some basic tests are well designed, you could run them directly to verify if your implementation is correct.
 These basic tests are `TestBasic`, `TestBasic2`, `TestBfs1`, `TestBfs2`, `TestInvariant`, and `TestPartition1`.
 Some of them are modified from the slide mentioned above.

 Besides running these well-designed tests, you are required to implement a few scenario tests to show your Paxos is correct.
 You are asked to use predicates to guide a Paxos system to reach some states covered by the slide.
+The place to put your predicates is `tesr_student.go`

 Please read the function `reachState` and you will know how the predicates work.
 Here is a brief introduction to the predicates: since the number of states explored by BFS will grow really fast, we should set up a few intermediate states as the checking point of BFS to reduce the possible states.
 That is to say, at any intermediate state, we use BFS to find the next state, and then do the BFS from the next state, so far and so on.
 Every time a state fulfills a predicate it will be set as a new starting point of BFS.
 Thus, the predicates will guide the program to reaching target states set by us without exploring too many states.